-- This section relates to the TDF and Ethical TDF default arrangements.
+- 1. This section relates to the TDF and Ethical TDF default arrangements.
 The TPT Cash Fund, although a technical default fund, is included as part of the self-select fund range. - 2.
 Projected pension pot values are shown in today's terms and do not need to be reduced further for the effect of future inflation. - 3.
-The starting pot size is assumed to be £2,400 at age 22 for a member retiring at age 68. - 4.
-Inflation is assumed to be 2.5% each year. - 5.
-Contributions are assumed to be paid at the beginning of each month from age 22 to 68 and increase in line with assumed earnings inflation of CPI plus 1.0% each year on the anniversary of the first contribution. - 6.
-Initial contribution level is assumed to be £190 per month (inclusive of employer contributions, member contributions and tax relief). - 7.
+The starting pot size is assumed to be £3,158 at age 22 for a member retiring at age 68. - 4.
+Inflation is assumed to be 2.5% each year. - Contributions are assumed to be paid at the end of each month from age 22 to 68 and increase in line with assumed earnings inflation of CPI plus 1.0% each year on the anniversary of the first contribution. - 6.
+Initial contribution level is assumed to be £200 per month (inclusive of employer contributions, member contributions and tax relief). - 7.
 Values shown are estimates and not guaranteed. - 8.
-The projected future growth rate is 2.15% above inflation for the TDF and 1.95% above inflation for the ETDF.
+Charges are based on a prudent historical average of charges (as a percentage of the fund invested) including all member-borne charges and underlying transaction costs.
+This is likely to overestimate the impact of these costs and charges as it is likely they will fall through time as the size of the plan grows and provision of administration and investment services to the plan becomes more efficient.
+Furthermore, we note that the transaction costs incurred when buying and selling the TDF strategies has been included in this analysis, which is noted as optional for trustees and investment managers within the guidance provided by the DWP. - 9.
+The projected future growth rate is 2.24% above inflation for the TDF and 2.05% above inflation for the FTDF. - 10.
+The provision of these outcomes on behalf of members assumes the provision of administration and investment services, as such the numbers shown for the accumulated fund allowing for investment returns, but before the deduction of costs and charges is purely hypothetical and does not represent an achievable member outcome. - 11.
+In addition, the trustee is required to provide value for money to members, and as such it would be inappropriate to assume that lower costs and charges would necessarily equate to better member outcomes, i.e. that the assumed level of overall service to members, including the investment returns achieved, could be maintained at a lower cost.